-Taking HC for a long time can increase your risk of getting a skin cancer.
+Taking HC for a long time can increase the risk of getting a skin cancer.
 It is important that you protect your skin from the sun.
 You also need to check for any changes in your skin during and after treatment with HC.
-Your haematologist or specialist nurse can tell you more about this.
+Your haematologist or clinical nurse specialist can tell you more about this.

-Another chemotherapy drug called busulfan may sometimes be used.
-You have it as a tablet.
-The side effects are like the side effects of hydroxycarbamide.
+Another chemotherapy drug called busulfan is sometimes used.
+You have this as a tablet.
+The side effects are like the side effects of HC.
 If you take busulfan for a long time, it may slightly increase your risk of developing leukaemia.

-Interferon is a natural substance made by the body.
-It can also be made as a medicine.
-It slows down the rate at which the bone marrow makes blood cells, including platelets.
+Interferon is a protein made naturally by the body.
+It can also be made as a drug (interferon alpha) and given as an injection under the skin (subcutaneous).
+It slows down how quickly the bone marrow makes blood cells, including platelets.

-Anagrelide is a drug that is usually given after you have already had other treatments to reduce your platelet levels.
+Anagrelide is a drug usually given after you have already had other treatments to reduce your platelet levels.
 You take it as a capsule.

 Side effects can include headaches and changes to your heart rate and rhythm.
+You may have tests to check your heart before you start taking anagrelide.
 Some research suggests that anagrelide may increase the risk of getting myelofibrosis.

 Radioactive phosphorus (32P)

 Rarely, a treatment called radioactive phosphorus may be used.
-A doctor gives it to you as an injection into the vein.
+You have it as an injection into a vein.
 It gives a dose of radiation to the bone marrow and reduces the number of platelets being made.
 You usually only have this treatment when other treatments are not suitable or have not worked.

-The effects of one treatment can last from months to years.
+The effects of a single treatment with radioactive phosphorous can last from months to years.
 Having long-term treatment with radioactive phosphorus increases the risk of leukaemia.

 Chemotherapy and some other treatments may affect the development of an unborn baby.
 Doctors usually advise against getting pregnant or making someone pregnant during these treatments and for a few months after.
 It is important to use effective contraception.

-You will need regular check-ups and blood tests.
-If you are worried or notice any new symptoms between appointments, tell your haematologist or specialist nurse or as soon as possible.
+If you have ET, you need regular check-ups and blood tests.
+If you are worried or notice any new symptoms between appointments, tell your haematologist or clinical nurse specialist as soon as possible.

 Making lifestyle changes to reduce your risk of complications can sometimes be challenging.
 You may find it easier to make changes as part of a group or with help from others.
-Tell your GP, practice nurse or haematology team if you are finding it difficult.
+If you find it hard to make changes, tell your GP, practice nurse or haematology team.
 There is lots of support available to help you live a healthier lifestyle.

 Everyone has their own way of dealing with the different feelings they experience.
-You may find it helpful to talk things over with family and friends, or your specialist doctor or nurse.
+You may find it helpful to talk about things with family members, friends, or your specialist doctor or nurse.

 Macmillan is also here to support you.
 If you would like to talk, you can:

-- Visit our other cancers forum to talk with people who have been affected by essential thrombocythaemia (ET), share your experience, and ask an expert your questions.
+- visit the other cancers forum on our Online Community to talk with people who have been affected by ET – you can also share your experience and ask an expert your questions.